BilldarBagdar/C4Device_32StepSequencer/README.md

 Every "virtual" encoder stores and recalls a unique value associated with each Modifier button when the modifier is pressed.
 In effect, this means each of the four main "encoder display page" sequences also has four "modified sequences" readily available.
 In other words every 32-step "encoder display page" sequence also has a "Shift Pressed" modified version, and an "Option Pressed" modified version, etc...
-However, these modified sequences remain unchanged stepwise.
+These modified sequences remain unchanged stepwise.
 The only thing that changes when Modifier buttons are pressed (and held) is the pitch value data recalled from storage for a sequence's active, playing steps.
 </p>